nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 -   Nutanix Objects provides a simple and scalable S3-compatible object storage solution, optimized for DevOps, Long Term Retention and Backup Target use cases.
--   Nutanix Objects can be deployed on an AHV cluster, with ESXi support on the roadmap.
+-   Nutanix Objects can be deployed on an AHV and ESXi clusters on Nutanix.
 -   Nutanix Objects will be enabled and deployed from Prism Central.